You Snooze, You Lose… Weight!

 Before you dive into your PJs- for sleep to help you lose weight, there are a few things to remember.
 Doughnuts before bed for example are not going to help.
 Darn!
 So, what is?
 First, let’s take a look at how sleep can help us with our weight loss goals.

-How can sleep help with weight loss?
+How can lack of sleep affect weight loss?

 Food on the fork

 We know doughnuts are out, though what’s in?
 A lot, actually.
 Restrictive diets like cutting out carbs are not always helpful.
 “A balanced meal containing all the food groups will maintain your blood sugar levels, meaning less waking up at night,” our sleep coach says.
-Still fancy a snack before bed?
-Here are a few things to nibble on without sabotaging your weight-loss goals.

 Almonds- Swap cookies for a handful of these snooze-approved nuts!
 Almonds are full of healthy fats and Vitamin E which will fend off the midnight munchies.